jmperafan/Analyzing-Data/README.md

   <summary>12 Oct - Exploring & Analyzing Data</summary>

   ### Description
-  ...
+  How can you extract information from a dataset?
+Is it always like looking for a needle in a haystack?
+In this session, we will explore some techniques and features that allow you to systematically explore a dataset.

   ### Learning Goals
-  * Exposure to some of the most techniques to explore data.
+  * Exposure to some techniques to explore data.
   * Practice EDA with [Tableau](https://www.tableau.com/).
 </details>